 Your comforts delight my soul.

 a.
-Who will rise up for me against the evildoers: The previous lines of Psalm 94 expressed satisfaction in God’s ultimate righteous judgment.
-Now the Psalmist considered that this hoped-for day was not yet.
-He understood and expressed his own limitations in dealing with evildoers and workers of iniquity.
+Who will rise up for me against the evildoers?
+The previous lines of this psalm expressed satisfaction in God’s ultimate righteous judgment.
+Now the psalmist considers that this hoped-for day is not yet.
+He understands and expresses his own limitations in dealing with evildoers and workers of iniquity.

 b.
 Unless the LORD had been my help: His rhetorical question was answered; the LORD had been and would be his help against the wicked.